realA10001986/Flux-Capacitor/README.md

 ## Installation

-There are different alternative ways to install this firmware:

-1) If a previous version of the Flux Capacitor firmware is installed on your device, you can update easily using the pre-compiled binary.
+If a previous version of the Flux Capacitor firmware is installed on your device, you can update easily using the pre-compiled binary.
 Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/fluxcapacitor-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Flux-Capacitor/blob/main/install/fluxcapacitor-A10001986.ino.nodemcu-32s.bin)).

 If you are using a fresh ESP32 board, please see [fluxcapacitor-A10001986.ino](https://github.com/realA10001986/Flux-Capacitor/blob/main/fluxcapacitor-A10001986/fluxcapacitor-A10001986.ino) for detailed build information.